Sami-Alyasin/ClaimScope/status.md

 4. **Model Training & Evaluation**

-        In Progress 🚧
+        Done ✅
    - **Description**: Train various classification models (e.g., Logistic Regression, Random Forest, XGBoost).
 Evaluate performance using precision, recall, AUC, and confusion matrices.

 ----

 5. **Model Explainability**

-        To-Do 📋
+        In Progress 🚧
    - **Description**: Use tools like SHAP or LIME to understand which features drive the model’s fraud predictions and to build trust in the solution.

 ----